Love Travel, But Hate Airline Miles? Try AmEx's Blue Sky Preferred

+Most purchases then earn one point per dollar spent, while transactions at U.S. restaurants, hotels, and car rentals earn two points per dollar spent.
 Once 7,500 points are accumulated, cardholders can redeem the points for a $100 statement credit towards travel expenses such as airfare, hotel rooms, and rental cars.

 Blue Sky Preferred offers more than just rewards for spending; it also provides a broad slate of benefits such as:

 Annual airline allowance.
 Cardholders will receive a statement credit up to $100 for airline incidental fees such as checked baggage charges, in-flight food, and entertainment.

 Return protection.
 If a retailer will not accept a returned item within 90 days of purchase, American Express will reimburse cardholders for up to $300 per eligible item, with a limit of $1,000 annually.

 Extended warranty coverage.
 This policy will extend a manufacturer's warranty coverage for up to one year.

 Travel accident insurance.
 This policy provides a benefit for death or dismemberment resulting from an accident on any plane, train, boat, bus, or other common carrier transport.

 Travel reinbursement.
 I like how travelers can purchase tickets the way they normally would, and then get reimbursed by this credit card rewards program.
 In this way, travelers earn points and miles for their travel and are eligible for upgrades.

-- I strongly dislike foreign transaction fees, especially in a credit card aimed at frequent travelers.
+Foreign transaction fees.
+I strongly dislike foreign transaction fees, especially in a credit card aimed at frequent travelers.
 These fees are pure profit for card issuers while offering no benefit to cardholders.
 Many credit cards are now dropping this fee, while American Express continues to impose it on almost all their products.

-- While the rewards program is generous, it is unnecessarily complex.
+Complex rewards distribution.
+While the rewards program is generous, it is unnecessarily complex.
 I don't see the logic in creating a new point system that results in statement credits when a cash back program would be much simpler.

-- But most importantly, this card's rewards simply don't add up to those offered by the similar Capital One Venture Rewards card.
+Better rewards offered elsewhere.
+But most importantly, this card's rewards simply don't add up to those offered by the similar Capital One Venture Rewards card.
 Capital One offers two "miles" per dollar spent in a similar program where each mile is worth one cent each as a statement credit towards travel related expenses, and no foreign transaction fees.
 Therefore, the Capital One card comes out ahead everywhere but domestic charges at restaurants, hotels, and car rental agencies.

 Who This Card Is Best For